maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

     20 A(1)=5
     30 A(2)=10

-This program sets aside ten locations in memory, or *slots*, that can hold numeric values.
+This program sets aside eleven locations in memory, or *slots*, that can hold numeric values.
 It then assigns the values 5 and 10 to the first two slots.
 The rest have not been set, and those slots will contain zeros.

 The exact handling of arrays depends on the dialect.
 Some allow a single dimension, while most allow two, and a small number allow three or more.
 In those dialects that allow two or more dimensions, single-dimension arrays, like the example above, are sometimes referred to as *vectors*, while those with two are sometimes known as *matrixes*.